 - Consistency, clarity and accuracy are essential.
-The roadmap should have certain key components in place and contain at least - a high level of commitment from all members of the organisation, especially leadership from senior management; - a Net Zero Carbon Target including a reference year, a target date and a trajectory with intermediate targets (if needed); - immediate emissions-cutting measures and identified medium-long term measures and - a periodical (annual) reporting mechanism. - If Scope 3 emissions are included, make sure to have the commitment from all the parties involved.
+The roadmap should have certain key components in place and contain at least: - $\bullet \ A \ high \ level \ of \ commitment \ from \ all \ members \ of \ the \ organisation, especially \ from \ senior \ management;$ - A Net Zero Carbon target including a reference year, a target date and a trajectory with intermediate targets; - Immediate emissions-cutting measures and identified medium-long term measures and, - A periodical (annual) reporting mechanism. - If Scope 3 emissions are included, then the roadmap should include a commitment from all the parties involved.